 Why we love the East of England

 Don your walking boots for a brisk coastal hike on the Norfolk Coast Path, or try out adrenaline-pumping rides at Great Yarmouth Pleasure Beach, followed by fish and chips along the sea front.
 Get behind the scenes of the historic Cambridge University with a private tour, or scale new heights on a tree-top adventure course in Thetford Forest.
-From coast to country, city to seaside town, is it any wonder Lonely Planet have named this one of the best regions in the world to visit in 2025?
+From coast to country, city to seaside town, is it any wonder that Lonely Planet named this one of the best regions in the world to visit in 2025?

 Things to do in the East of England